Skip to main content

 Core Architectural Patterns

-• Long-running operations that shouldn’t block user requests
+• Background processing that shouldn’t block user requests

 Read more: Event-Driven Architecture